 Over the past 40 years, DOE computer scientists have built performance benchmarks and tackled many software and hardware challenges.
 New computer architectures and processors offer new obstacles and opportunities for achieving faster, more realistic scientific results than ever, with ASCR guiding the path.
-The rapid growth of scientific computing and workforce training to fuel it go hand in hand.

-Computational science has changed dramatically over the past four decades.
+omputational science has changed dramatically over the past four decades.
 High-performance computing (HPC) uses parallel rather than serial processing.
 Faster chips and new architectures give computers power to work on ever more complex and data-intensive problems.
 But capitalizing on these developments requires an accomplished and nimble workforce that can devise new algorithms, codes and software for more realistic simulations and harness emerging strategies to analyze data through artificial intelligence.